 The application will also ask you to briefly respond to some questions that together comprise your “personal statement”.
 These include the following:

 - Describe one specific example of your leadership.

 - Describe a recent particularly satisfying public service activity.

 - Describe the problem or needs of society you want to address when you enter public service.

 The Truman website has a great deal of useful information and advice.
 Potential applicants are urged to read it carefully.

 - December 1: Intent to Apply form due to Professor Flynn.

-- January 9: three hard copies of the application to Sarah Rechtzigel at the Career Center
+- January 8: three hard copies of the application to Karen Moldenhauer at the Dean of the College Office.

 letters of recommendations to Professor Flynn